Is it Time to Stop Using Retinol?

 There are ways to minimize the negative experience with retinol, but many consumers have tried numerous times and just need a different option all together.

 Another less common retinol intolerance that affects your tear ducts is called meibomian gland dysfunction (MGD).
 Caused by changes to the cells lining the gland gradually over time, the symptoms range from dry eyes to lid inflammation to corneal damage.
+This side effect is specific to retinoids and retinol dry eyes are part of what people call the retinol uglies.

 Pushing through the side effects of starting retinol is often "worth it" to many consumers, especially those suffering from significant acne and using a retinoid as a prescribed medication.
-However, many people prefer to use a retinol alternative rather than endure a lengthy period of unpleasant side effects.

 It takes at least six months before the peak effects of retinol are visible.
 All skincare regimens take time to work, but other routines do not cause the same degree of side effects while you're waiting to get to the benefits.